1871fotc/fotc/docs/about/legal.md

 ## Contributors

-Thanks to everyone who has contributed content to the site to help us **share the history and stories of Toowong Cemetery** :heart:
+Thanks to everyone who has contributed content to the site to help us **share the history and stories of Toowong Cemetery** :purple_heart:

 If you feel we have not attributed your work correctly, or used it inappropriately, please contact us.